 How to tell if my computer has a microphone

 External microphones are peripherals that are usually purchased separately and plug into the computer.
-Essentially, if you do not have a microphone attached to your sound card or to a USB port, you do not have an external mic.
+Essentially, if you do not have a microphone attached to your sound card or USB port, you do not have an external mic.
 The sound card is located on the back of your computer and is where you connect external speakers.
 USB ports are also located on the back of the computer.

 Internal microphones can be seen as a few small holes under the bezel of your computer monitor or somewhere on the body of your laptop.
 Although the hole(s) for the microphone may be difficult to see, they usually have a small graphic of a microphone or the word "Mic" indicating their location.